pfultz2/cget/README.md

 cget
 ====

 Cmake package retrieval.
 This can be used to download and install cmake packages.
+The advantages of using `cget` are:

+* Non-intrusive: There is no need to write special hooks in cmake to use `cget`.
+One cmake file is written and can be used to install a package with `cget` or standalone.
+* Works out of the box: Since it uses the standard build and install of cmake, it already works with almost all cmake packages.
+There is no need to wait for packages to convert over to support `cget`.
+Standard cmake packages can be already installed immediately.
+* Decentralized: Packages can be installed from anywhere, from github, urls, or local files.

 Getting cget
 ------------